 No Christmas Without the Poinsettia

-Flowering and Colors
+Flowering and Colors of the Poinsettia

 The poinsettia is a shrub (or small tree) that generally reaches a height of 60 cm to 5 meters.
 With dark green leaves and yellow flowers surrounded by large, colorful bracts that look like petals, this plant is a looker.
-The bracts are often mistaken for flower petals but they are actually modified leaves that surround a bunch of small, inconspicuous yellow flowers called cyathia.
+The bracts are often mistaken for flower petals, but they are actually modified leaves that surround a bunch of small, inconspicuous yellow flowers called cyathia.

 The Star of Christmas